 All recipes can be readily prepared in a small kitchen environment and have been scaled down for smaller portions.
 Pies are mostly made in 4-inch pie plates and tart pans, cheesecakes in individual baking ramekins, or 4-inch or 8-inch spring forms, my Le Creuset Dutch oven is a manageable 2.5-quart capacity.
 I frequently use premade and packaged crust or marinades as long as it works in the recipe and won’t alter the flavor.
 However, my rustic pie crust is extra easy and comes out perfect every time.

 I’m a spontaneous cook, and having a well-stocked pantry is crucial.
 I don’t think I’ve ever made a recipe from a cookbook that I didn’t alter in some fashion, what does Bay Leaf do for a recipe anyway?
 I don’t use exotic ingredients, I want to be able to pick everything up at a local grocery store or farmers market.
 The fridge always has cream cheese, butter, eggs, and sour cream, and the pantry has vanilla, flour, and sugar,

 Who inspires my cooking?

-First, is Mom and Dad, they both made tasty stick-to-your-ribs meals like Fried Chicken, Cornbread, and Chili.
+First, Mom and Dad, both made tasty stick-to-your-ribs meals like Fried Chicken, Cornbread, and Chili.

 Ina Garten and Nigella Lawson are two of my favorite cooks, they have style and grace in the kitchen, and their recipes are heavenly.